rajrushilmakkar/rajrushilmakkar/README.md

 App Developer
 -------------

 I am a full-stack developer.
-I primarily work with Flutter and Golang at my current job.
+I primarily work with Flutter and Golang at my current job with extensive use of different LLMs.
 Over the years, I have done some React projects, OpenCV projects with python, a few NLP projects but my main field of work has been mobile and web app development upto now.

 * 🌍  I'm based in India
 * ✉️  You can contact me at [rushil@devrush.tech](mailto:rushil@devrush.tech)